ttlew/conversation/entities.md

 1. In the **Value** field, type the text of a possible value for the entity.
 An entity value can be any string up to 64 characters in length.

     > **Important:** Don't include sensitive or personal information in entity names or values.
 The names and values can be exposed in URLs in an app.
 1. In the **Synonyms** field, type any synonyms for the entity value.
 A synonym can be any string up to 64 characters in length.

     ![Screen capture of defining an entity](images/define_entity.png)
 1. Click **+** and repeat the process to add more entity values.
-1. When you are finished adding values and synonyms, click **Create**.
+1. When you are finished adding values and synonyms, click **Done**.

 ### Results